thanos-io/thanos/docs/operating/cross-cluster-envoy-tls.md

 - This is a static envoy configuration
 - You will need to update this for every sidecar you would like to talk to (or you can look into envoy dynamic configuration `XDS` etc.) or simpler get something else to generate the static configuration
   - For example you could use Terraform `templatefile()` to generate the envoy configuration using `for` loops etc.
+- This uses the v2 API an example of the v3 API is below
+- This config **does not** send a client certificate to authenticate with remote clusters

 ```
 admin: